jasonzhang2022/algorithm/src/main/java/jason/datastructure/graph/readme.md

 This is another application of DFS.
 We separated graph into strongly connected component graph DFS traversal follows the topological sorting order of SCC.
 In DFS, the start time is marked when node is first visited.
 Its finish time is marked when node is touched during **back track**.
 So the parent always has a bigger finish time than descendants.
 Root has the biggest finish time in a forest.
-We can add the node to stack during back track.
+We can add **the node to stack during back track**.
 By this way, the nodes are sorted by finish time.
 The root is always the top node in the stack.
 During second DFS, we actually start with the same set of nodes as the first DFS.
 But the edge cross SCC is reversed.
 We are not be able to reach other SCC anymore
 Moreover during second DFS, we visit from the reverse order SCC in G(T: transpose).
 So the SCC in the beginning of SCC topological sorting are removed first.